 If there is one place that should be called “the end of the world”, this is it.
 Thousands of kilometers away from other settlements, in the very Far North of the planet, surrounded by and immersed in the beauty and abundance of nature.

 The reason I came here was not only to experience stunning nature, but also to meet the people who live here as a part of it.
 Thule is one of the last places in the Arctic, where people still use traditional methods and practices; elsewhere these have gone for good.

 The dogsled is still the main means of transport.
 People still rely on hunting to make a living.
-They are some of the last people on earth who hunt narwhals from kayaks.
+These are some of the last people on earth who hunt narwhals from kayaks.

 On the way to the edge of the ice we meet ringed seals and bearded seals, even some polar bear tracks too.
 The silence is overwhelming.
 It is almost palpable.
 It fills my mind and heart completely, as we gently slide to the edge of the ice.

-Follow more of Davor’s adventures in our next newsletter to learn how his journey to the End of the World went.
+Follow more of Davor’s adventures to learn how his journey to the End of the World went.

 FOR MORE INSPIRATION: